sequana/demultiplex/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.9.11    * fix label in plot_summary,
+          * add new plot to show reads per sample + undetermined
+          * add two tools one to check the samplesheet called sequana_sample_sheet and one called sequana_fix_samplesheet.
+The former is now inside the pipeline as well and when creating the pipeline
+          * set --write_reverse_complement to False by default
-0.9.10    * implement the new option --from-project, add missing MANIFEST 0.9.9     * simplification of the pipeline to use sequana 0.8.4 to speed up
-            the --help calls.
+          * remove the --ignore-missing-control which is deprecated anyway 0.9.10    * implement the new option --from-project, add missing MANIFEST 0.9.9     * simplification of the pipeline to use sequana 0.8.4 to speed up the --help calls.